anna-m-b/music-library-api/README.md

 }
 ```

 This works the same as updating an artist entry.
-The response will have the updated record, or an error message and the requested record (which will be `null` if the record doesn't exist)
+The response will have the updated record, or an error message.

 ### **Deleting an album entry**